lechgu/thor/README.md

 Thor enforces security through identity, policy, and isolation across control and execution planes.

 ### Identity and Authentication
-Tenants authenticate when submitting jobs; drones authenticate to hives using onboarding credentials.
+Tenants authenticate when submitting jobs; Drones authenticate to Hives using onboarding credentials.

 ### Authorization and Policy Enforcement
 Authorization is based on tenant identity, job metadata, and system policy, and is enforced across scheduling, execution, and asset access.